exonum/exonum-doc/src/advanced/node-management.md

 `TransactionLocation` is a JSON object with the following fields:

 - **block_height**: integer
-  Height of the block including this transaction
+  The height of the block including this transaction
 - **position_in_block**: integer
   Position of the transaction in the block